percona/k8spsmdb-docs/docs/replication-main.md

 - set `host` to URL or IP address of the external replset instance,
 - set `port` to the port number of the external node (or rely on the `27017` default value),

-Optionaly you can set the following additional keys:

-- `priority` key sets the [priority](https://docs.mongodb.com/manual/reference/replica-configuration/#mongodb-rsconf-rsconf.members-n-.priority)
-  of the external node (`2` by default for all local members of the cluster;
+- set `priority` to define the [priority](https://docs.mongodb.com/manual/reference/replica-configuration/#mongodb-rsconf-rsconf.members-n-.priority) of the external node (`2` is default for all local members of the cluster;
     external nodes should have lower priority to avoid unmanaged node being elected as a primary; `0` adds the node as a [non-voting member](arbiter.md#arbiter-nonvoting)),
-- `votes` key sets the number of [votes](https://docs.mongodb.com/manual/reference/replica-configuration/#mongodb-rsconf-rsconf.members-n-.votes) an external node can cast in a replica set election (`0` by default, and `0` for non-voting members of the cluster).
+- set `votes` to the number of [votes](https://docs.mongodb.com/manual/reference/replica-configuration/#mongodb-rsconf-rsconf.members-n-.votes) an external node can cast in a replica set election (`0` is default and should be used for non-voting members of the cluster).

 Here is an example: